-Remy’s Ratatouille Adventure is a family-friendly trackless dark ride opening in 2021 at Walt Disney World.
-The EPCOT attraction will debut as a Streets of Paris expansion to France’s World Showcase pavilion.
-This covers everything you need to know: when it’s likely to open, photos, concept art, and answers to common questions.
-(Updated March 9, 2021.)
+Remy’s Ratatouille Adventure is a family-friendly trackless dark ride opening in Fall 2021 at Walt Disney World.
+Epcot’s new attraction will debut as a Parisian expansion to France’s World Showcase pavilion.
+This covers everything you need to know: opening date, likelihood of previews & soft openings, construction photos, concept art, and answers to common questions.
+(Updated July 30, 2021.)

 As background, Remy’s Ratatouille Adventure is the clone of Ratatouille: L’Aventure Totalement Toquée de Rémy at Walt Disney Studios Park at Disneyland Paris.
 Some differences between the two are possible; it’s common for Imagineering to tweak clones upon learning what works or doesn’t.
 The Disneyland Paris version includes the table service restaurant Bistrot Chez Remy, which will not be coming to Epcot.

 Walt Disney World announced this version of Remy’s Ratatouille Adventure a few years ago at the D23 Expo, following construction permits and rumors leaking.
 The attraction and Streets of Paris section is being built as an expansion to the France pavilion, using space behind the existing theater plus the vacant plot next to the Morocco pavilion.
 Remy’s Ratatouille Adventure is a “pure” addition–nothing is being replaced by this expansion…

 In terms of Remy’s Ratatouille Adventure’s substance, speculation is not required given that Ratatouille: L’Aventure Totalement Toquée de Rémy debuted ~7 years ago.
 The concept is guests shrinking to the size of a rat, scurrying through a restaurant in a trackless dark ride.
 It’s a frenetic, high energy experience with some oversized kitchen items as physical props, plus 3D film on a series of giant screens.

 When announced, the ride system was first of its kind for Walt Disney World.
 Since then, both Star Wars: Rise of the Resistance and Mickey & Minnie’s Runaway Railway have debuted with similar trackless dark ride components.
 In terms of a comparison, Remy’s Ratatouille Adventure is more similar to Runaway Railway–except with more dimensional props, but also more ‘flat’ screens.